Deja Davis: Paris FC

 After seven seasons at Le Havre, Davis joined fellow Division 1 team Paris FC in May 2024, signing a two-year contract.
-She made her team – and UEFA Women's Champions League – debut on September 4, 2024, playing the full match in a 9–0 win against First Vienna the first qualifying round semifinals.
+She made her club debut – and continental debut – against First Vienna the first qualifying round of the UEFA Women's Champions League, playing the full match in a 9–0 victory.
 Manchester City eliminated Paris FC in the second qualifying round.
-Davis scored her first goal for the team in a Coupe de France match on January 26, 2025, scoring the second in a 6–0 round of 16 win against La Roche-sur-Yon.
-On May 3, 2025, she lifted the Coupe de France trophy after defeating city rivals Paris Saint-Germain in the final, holding them to a 0–0 draw after 90 minutes and prevailing 5–4 on penalties.
+On January 26, 2025, she scored her first goal for Paris FC in a Coupe de France match, scoring the second in a 6–0 round of 16 win against La Roche-sur-Yon.
+On May 3, she lifted the Coupe de France trophy after winning the final against city rivals Paris Saint-Germain, prevailing 5–4 on penalties after a 0–0 draw in regulation.

+The following season, Davis helped Paris FC advance to the Champions League knockout rounds for the first time in club history, losing to Real Madrid.
+On May 16, 2026, she played the full match in the league semifinals as Paris FC won 1–0 against Paris Saint-Germain to reach the league final, also having finished above the rival club in second place in the standings.
+She left Paris FC after two seasons with the club, having made 65 appearances in all competitions.

+Boston Legacy

+On July 1, 2026, Davis signed a two-and-a-half-year contract with National Women's Soccer League (NWSL) expansion team Boston Legacy FC.

 International career

 Davis was called up to the United States under-23 team before an international friendly tournament August 2018.